Speciality

 Skin tone influences how certain colours appear once healed.
 Lighter skin shows a wider colour range, while darker skin tones work best with bolder, more saturated palettes.
 During your consultation, I will recommend the best approach for your individual skin tone to ensure the most vivid, long-lasting result.

-The pain level depends on placement, not the style.
-Colour realism does involve more passes over the same area to build up layers, so sessions can feel more intense towards the end.
+Pain depends mostly on placement, not the style.
+Colour realism may involve more passes over the same area to build up layers, blending, and saturation, so sessions can feel more intense toward the end.
 I always work at a pace that's manageable, and we take breaks as needed.
-Detailed preparation tips are available on the main FAQ page.
+Detailed preparation and pain guidance is available on the main FAQ page.

 Absolutely.
 Many of my pieces blend colour and black-and-grey realism — for example, a vivid portrait surrounded by monochrome background elements, or selective colour accents within a predominantly grey composition.
 We'll discuss the best approach during your consultation.